mousumibaruah-24/Resources/Software.md

 * Stata
+  - Stata is the preferred software for analysis
   - Link ST3 with Stata https://github.com/mattiasnordin/StataEditor
   - Install frequently used [user defined commands](Stata-ado)

 * Python
+  - Python is a powerful programing language that has multiple uses, from data scraping to text analysis
   - Install [Anaconda Distribution](https://www.anaconda.com/distribution/)

 * Sublime Text
-  - It's critical to use a good text editor
+  - A good text editor can save hours during coding
   - Install [ST3](https://www.sublimetext.com/)
   - Learn shortcuts
   - Integrate ST with Stata and TeX